Smithsonian Journeys Experts

 photo of Neeti Bathala

-Neeti is an award-winning author of children’s literature and is involved in community public education on coastal and environmental issues.
-She serves on the Board of Advisors of the Sarah P. Duke Gardens at Duke University and has served as a mentor for students in Duke’s Nicholas School of the Environment graduate program.
+Dr. Bathala is passionate about making scientific exploration accessible and engaging for all.
+As an author, speaker, and educator, she actively promotes public education on environmental issues and is deeply committed to fostering STEM engagement, especially for women in the sciences.
+She serves on the Board of Advisors of the Sarah P. Duke Gardens at Duke University and mentors students in Duke’s Nicholas School of the Environment graduate program.